ria-ahyoung/medium-trends-daily/readme.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
 <h3>1.
-Memahami Next.js: Penerapan Komponen, Routing, dan Komunikasi Data dalam Framework React Modern - <a href="https://medium.com/@chesmntp/memahami-next-js-penerapan-komponen-routing-dan-komunikasi-data-dalam-framework-react-modern-909ebe6e81ac?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The One useEffect That Broke Our React App (And What We Learned) - <a href="https://javascript.plainenglish.io/the-one-useeffect-that-broke-our-react-app-and-what-we-learned-0c3f65c66ee8?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chesky Aseka`**
+✍️ **posted by `Abhishek Joshi`**

-<blockquote>Next.js adalah framework berbasis React yang dirancang untuk memudahkan pengembangan aplikasi web modern, terutama untuk Single Page…
+<blockquote>TL;DR: Our React app started behaving weirdly — random API calls, stale state, flickering UI.
+After hours of debugging, we found the…
-Continue reading on Medium »</blockquote>
+Continue reading on JavaScript in Plain English »</blockquote>

 <h3>2.
-Fitur Lanjutan Framework JavaScript: Memahami Component-Based Architecture, Routing, dan AJAX dalam… - <a href="https://medium.com/@chesmntp/fitur-lanjutan-framework-javascript-memahami-component-based-architecture-routing-dan-ajax-dalam-0a298ed4ac23?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding the Future of Full-Stack React with Seamless Server-Client Integration - <a href="https://medium.com/@Ekenejoseph/understanding-the-future-of-full-stack-react-with-seamless-server-client-integration-f04f36596a8a?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chesky Aseka`**
+✍️ **posted by `Ekene Joseph`**

-<blockquote>Framework JavaScript modern seperti React, Vue, dan Angular dirancang untuk mendukung pembangunan aplikasi berskala besar dan kompleks…
+<blockquote>🧠 What Are React Server Components?
 Continue reading on Medium »</blockquote>

 <h3>3.
-Introducing Notebook-js: A Simple, React-Friendly Block-Based Text Editor - <a href="https://medium.com/@res___001/introducing-notebook-js-a-simple-react-friendly-block-based-text-editor-3ef164de3567?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Core Web Vitals Are Breaking React Apps (and How Top Teams Are Fixing It in 2025) - <a href="https://medium.com/@sneharani2509/why-core-web-vitals-are-breaking-react-apps-and-how-top-teams-are-fixing-it-in-2025-3e8b00eccdf6?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ashwin Abraham`**
+✍️ **posted by `Sneha Rani`**

-<blockquote>As a developer, finding the right text editor for React projects can be a journey.
+<blockquote>A few years ago, you could build a React app, slap it on Vercel or Netlify, and call it a day.
+Users were happy, the UI was sleek, and no…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Using Context and API Abstraction to Simplify Auth in Large React Apps - <a href="https://medium.com/@atuljha2402/using-context-and-api-abstraction-to-simplify-auth-in-large-react-apps-f66497c6e268?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why React Breaks: A Front-End Developer’s Survival Guide Introduction - <a href="https://medium.com/@hritvikom/why-react-breaks-a-front-end-developers-survival-guide-introduction-c67e038e8e43?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Atul jha`**
+✍️ **posted by `Scripting Soul`**

-<blockquote>In large React apps, managing authentication can feel like trying to serve chai (Tea) in a leaky kulhad — just when you think it’s sorted…
+<blockquote>Being a front-end developer isn’t just about writing React code that runs — it’s about making your UI feel right, behave consistently, and…
 Continue reading on Medium »</blockquote>

-<h3>5.
-Preventing Event Listener Memory Leaks in JavaScript: A Guide for IoT in Agriculture - <a href="https://javascript.plainenglish.io/preventing-event-listener-memory-leaks-in-javascript-a-guide-for-iot-in-agriculture-8bce9758fc90?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. ⚠️ Why Your Website Isn’t Converting Visitors — A Frontend Developer’s Checklist - <a href="https://medium.com/@semugabijamws1223/%EF%B8%8F-why-your-website-isnt-converting-visitors-a-frontend-developer-s-checklist-dd408f9ed4fc?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Algorithm Alchemist`**
+✍️ **posted by `Ssemugabi james`**

-<blockquote>In today’s smart agriculture systems, JavaScript plays a major role in visualizing sensor data, managing IoT devices, and building…
+<blockquote>By Ssemugabi James — React Frontend Developer for Hire on Upwork
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>6.
-Mastering useImperativeHandle: Real-World Examples You’ll Actually Use - <a href="https://medium.com/@dreamerkumar/mastering-useimperativehandle-real-world-examples-youll-actually-use-37c48ff4e015?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why React Flow Instantly Hooked Me as a Frontend Architect - <a href="https://medium.com/@vijaykumarsadhu/why-react-flow-instantly-hooked-me-as-a-frontend-architect-6d60fa5c8a36?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DreamerKumar`**
+✍️ **posted by `Vijay Sadhu`**

-<blockquote>React encourages a top-down, declarative data flow — where parents pass props to children.
-But sometimes, you need to reach inside a child…
+<blockquote>From building basic layouts as a fresher to leading teams and now architecting frontend systems at scale, I’ve worked with plenty of…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Implementasi Framework ReactJS untuk Membuat Aplikasi To-do List Sederhana - <a href="https://medium.com/@2318035/aplikasi-to-do-list-sederhana-dengan-template-engine-data-binding-pada-framework-reactjs-5fa34783ede5?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mern Stack Online Training in Ameerpet | Mern Stack AI Training - <a href="https://medium.com/@harik.visualpath/mern-stack-online-training-in-ameerpet-mern-stack-ai-training-295622b5c06b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bayu Wicaksono`**
+✍️ **posted by `Harik Visualpath`**

-<blockquote>ReactJS memungkinkan kita membangun antarmuka interaktif berbasis komponen dengan konsep data binding dan template rendering yang powerful…
+<blockquote>Is React with AI the Future of MERN Stack Development?
 Continue reading on Medium »</blockquote>

-<h3>8.
-Event Delegation in JavaScript — Explained Like You’re 5 - <a href="https://explore-code-with-me.medium.com/event-delegation-in-javascript-explained-like-youre-5-d057e17694ec?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Explore Code With Me`**

-<blockquote>Imagine you’re throwing a birthday party 🎉.
-You invite 20 friends, and each one wants a slice of cake 🍰.
-You could either:
-Continue reading on Medium »</blockquote>

-<h3>9.
-Pengembangan Lanjutan Framework JavaScript Modern: Konsep, Architecture dan Implementasi - <a href="https://medium.com/@azroull/pengembangan-lanjutan-framework-javascript-modern-konsep-architecture-dan-implementasi-78c41d8c927b?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Azroul`**

-<blockquote>Pengembangan aplikasi berbasis web semakin kompleks dan membutuhkan framework yang mampu mendukung skalabilitas besar.
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-Pendekatan Modern Pengembangan Web dengan Next.js: Komponen, Routing, dan Komunikasi Data - <a href="https://medium.com/@mukhammadaryap/pendekatan-modern-pengembangan-web-dengan-next-js-komponen-routing-dan-komunikasi-data-fe89a419a70e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Introducing the NextBlock CMS Developer Docs: Your Guide to Getting Started - <a href="https://medium.com/@nextblockcms/introducing-the-nextblock-cms-developer-docs-your-guide-to-getting-started-8e1c49763db7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mukhammadaryap`**
+✍️ **posted by `NextBlock CMS`**

-<blockquote>Next.js adalah framework berbasis React yang dirancang untuk membangun aplikasi web modern dengan performa tinggi, SEO-friendly, dan…
+<blockquote>We are thrilled to announce a major milestone in our 100-Day Roadmap: the official launch of the first version of the NextBlock CMS…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Memahami Next.js: Penerapan Komponen, Routing, dan Komunikasi Data dalam Framework React Modern - <a href="https://medium.com/@chesmntp/memahami-next-js-penerapan-komponen-routing-dan-komunikasi-data-dalam-framework-react-modern-909ebe6e81ac?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Why Core Web Vitals Are Breaking React Apps (and How Top Teams Are Fixing It in 2025) - <a href="https://medium.com/@sneharani2509/why-core-web-vitals-are-breaking-react-apps-and-how-top-teams-are-fixing-it-in-2025-3e8b00eccdf6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chesky Aseka`**
+✍️ **posted by `Sneha Rani`**

-<blockquote>Next.js adalah framework berbasis React yang dirancang untuk memudahkan pengembangan aplikasi web modern, terutama untuk Single Page…
+<blockquote>A few years ago, you could build a React app, slap it on Vercel or Netlify, and call it a day.
+Users were happy, the UI was sleek, and no…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Penerapan Konsep Framework JavaScript pada Next.js - <a href="https://medium.com/@rayhanainuronfalaqi/penerapan-konsep-framework-javascript-pada-next-js-0175a5d40342?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Proven Ways to Optimize React App Performance in 2025 - <a href="https://blog.stackademic.com/10-proven-ways-to-optimize-react-app-performance-in-2025-5604c773613e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rayhan Ainuron falaqi`**
+✍️ **posted by `Suhash K Kumar`**

-<blockquote>Arsitektur Berbasis Komponen (Component-Based Architecture)
+<blockquote>In this guide, I’ll share 10 battle-tested techniques to make your React app blazing fast — whether you’re working on a small project or a…
-Continue reading on Medium »</blockquote>
+Continue reading on Stackademic »</blockquote>

 <h3>4.
-Penerapan Konsep Framework JavaScript pada Next.js: Komponen, Routing, dan Komunikasi Data - <a href="https://medium.com/@ranggadesta999/penerapan-konsep-framework-javascript-pada-next-js-komponen-routing-dan-komunikasi-data-095605e7b209?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Understanding getServerSideProps, getStaticProps, and More in Next.js - <a href="https://medium.com/@gushanandhini2004/understanding-getserversideprops-getstaticprops-and-more-in-next-js-02b6dabe3fd8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Rangga Desta Pratama Putra`**
+✍️ **posted by `G Usha Nandhini`**

-<blockquote>Kalau kamu udah pernah bikin web pakai JavaScript biasa, kamu pasti tahu rasanya: banyak yang harus diatur manual, mulai dari halaman…
+<blockquote>If you’re working with Next.js, you’ve probably come across functions like getServerSideProps and getStaticProps.
+These are data fetching…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Memahami Arsitektur Komponen, Routing, dan Komunikasi Data dalam Next.js: - <a href="https://medium.com/@ahmadalfind02/memahami-arsitektur-komponen-routing-dan-komunikasi-data-dalam-next-js-2806af4bd78a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+8 Popular Open-Source Next.js Boilerplates to Ship Your Product Faster (2025 Edition) - <a href="https://medium.com/lets-code-future/8-popular-open-source-next-js-boilerplates-to-ship-your-product-faster-2025-edition-30e39f0a3d70?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmadalfind`**
+✍️ **posted by `Let's Code Future`**

-<blockquote>Dalam beberapa tahun terakhir, Next.js menjadi salah satu framework yang paling populer untuk pengembangan aplikasi web modern berbasis…
+<blockquote>Save your time and use these boilerplates.
-Continue reading on Medium »</blockquote>
+Continue reading on Let’s Code Future »</blockquote>

 <h3>6.
-Mengenal Konsep Framework JavaScript dan Implementasinya pada Next.js - <a href="https://medium.com/@2318035/penerapan-konsep-framework-javascript-pada-next-js-c68ab0e8d38c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building Professional Next.js Apps: A Developer’s Guide to Clean Code and Better Performance - <a href="https://medium.com/@dolathamza8019/building-professional-next-js-apps-a-developers-guide-to-clean-code-and-better-performance-a3dbc9cd8f69?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bayu Wicaksono`**
+✍️ **posted by `Dolat Hamza`**

-<blockquote>Next.js adalah salah satu framework JavaScript modern yang dibangun di atas React.
-Framework ini menyederhanakan proses pembuatan aplikasi…
+<blockquote>Learn how to build scalable Next.js applications with TypeScript, automated code quality checks, and performance best practices that work…
 Continue reading on Medium »</blockquote>

 <h3>7.
-Penerapan Konsep Framework JavaScript pada Next.js - <a href="https://medium.com/@ardyayaya1303/penerapan-konsep-framework-javascript-pada-next-js-8ad898584f6a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Fortify Your Next.js App: A Deep Dive into Defense-in-Depth Security - <a href="https://medium.com/@mustafayusufaksoy/fortify-your-next-js-app-a-deep-dive-into-defense-in-depth-security-798f1591968d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ardya Alifia Damayanti`**
+✍️ **posted by `Yusuf Aksoy`**

-<blockquote>haloooow cah, yuk sekarang kita bahas terkait Penerapan Konsep Framework JavaScript pada Next.js
+<blockquote>In today’s digital world, cyberattacks are an inescapable reality.
+Our web applications, playing a central role in everything from banking…
 Continue reading on Medium »</blockquote>

 <h3>8.
-Next.js vs JavaScript Murni: Arsitektur Komponen, Routing, dan Komunikasi Data - <a href="https://medium.com/@khoirotunnisanisa656/next-js-vs-javascript-murni-arsitektur-komponen-routing-dan-komunikasi-data-360024a47e7a?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+TanStack Start vs. Next.js: Choosing the Right Full-Stack React Framework - <a href="https://medium.com/@ketanp0306/tanstack-start-vs-next-js-choosing-the-right-full-stack-react-framework-33549527486f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Khoirotun Nisa`**

-<blockquote>Di era modern pengembangan web, efisiensi dan skalabilitas menjadi kebutuhan utama.
-Next.js, sebagai framework berbasis React, hadir untuk…
-Continue reading on Medium »</blockquote>

-<h3>9.
-My Journey Building a Developer Website from Scratch — Part 1 - <a href="https://medium.com/@yeonhee.hayden.kim/my-journey-building-a-developer-website-from-scratch-part-1-498c775a9626?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yeonhee Kim`**
+✍️ **posted by `Ketanp`**

-<blockquote>How I Created My Own Developer Website: Design, Code, and Multilingual Support
+<blockquote>The React ecosystem has long been dominated by Next.js, a powerful framework known for its hybrid rendering and seamless developer…
 Continue reading on Medium »</blockquote>

 <br/>